bripkens/admin/README.md

     require('admin-plugin-environment')(),
     require('admin-plugin-profile')(),
     require('admin-plugin-config')({
+      config: {
         // An application config goes here.
 This config object will be
         // visible in the admin UI and via the admin REST endpoints.
         secret: '42',
         port: 8080
+      }
     }),
     require('admin-plugin-healthcheck')({
       checks: {